solliancenet/microsoft-postgresql-developer-guide/artifacts/03-00-Docker/README.md

 1. Open **Docker Desktop**, if prompted, select **OK**
 2. In the agreement dialog, select the checkbox and then select  **Accept**
 3. It will take a few minutes for the Docker service to start, when prompted, select **Skip tutorial**
-4. Open a PowerShell window, run the following to download and start a php-enabled docker container
+4. Open a PowerShell window, run the following to download a php-enabled docker container:

     ```Powershell
-    docker run -d php:8.0-apache
+    docker pull php:8.0-apache
     ```

 5. In the `c:\labfiles\microsoft-postgresql-developer-guide\artifacts\03-00-Docker` directory, create the `Dockerfile.web` with the following: